5 Jun - 4 min read

 You have a huge number of tasks to complete every day; it’s understandable that some things fall though the cracks, like forgetting to pay your cable bill or cashing an odd cheque.

 But unlike the cable bill which actually takes money from you, a cheque will send some your way.
-So what happens when you’ve dragged it for so long that your cheque’s actually expired and the bank has rejected it?
+So what happens when you’ve dragged it for so long that your cheque validity period actually expired and the bank has rejected it?

-Let’s take a closer look at ‘stale’ cheques and how you might still be able to get your money.
+Let’s take a closer look at the validity of cheques and how you might still be able to get your money.

 From the date written on the cheque, you will have six months to cash it before it expires.
 For example, if a cheque has been issued on the 1st of May 2017, you’ll have till the 1st of November 2017 to cash it before it expires.

-After six months or when the cheque has expired, you will not be able to cash your cheque successfully.
+After six months or when the cheque expires, you will not be able to cash your cheque successfully.

 Well, the most obvious and easiest solution is to ask the cheque issuer to simply write you a new cheque.
 However, in situations where that is not possible such as if the person issuing the cheque has passed away or if they refuse to repay you, can anything be done?